Winterstarf/Kursach/README.md

-* App to interact with the BigBoars database
+* App to interact with the HelixDB database